m5stack/m5-docs/docs/en/unit/pir.md

 ## Description

-**<mark>PIR</mark>** is a unit can detect human bogy infrared light.
-You can judge whether someone passed by it.

-If PIR detect that infrared light has changed, the signal pin of PIR will output high level.
-Otherwise, it'll output low level.
+**<mark>PIR</mark>** is a unit with integrated body sensing module.
+It's used to sense human activity.
+Through this Unit, you can perceive whether someone is passing in front of Unit, which is suitable for the project of human body sensing.

+The working process is to output a high level when the infrared is sensed.
+During the delay period, if a human body is active in its sensing range, its output will remain high.
+Delay to turn high level low until the person leaves ( The sensing module detects a delay time period after each activity of the human body.
+And the time of the last activity is the starting point of the delay time).

+This Unit communicates with the M5Core via the GROVE B interface.

 ## Feature

--  Detects the distance 150cm
+- Detects the distance: 150cm
+- Delay time: 2s
+- Sensing range: < 100°
+- Quiescent current: < 60uA
+- Operating temperature: -20 - 80 °C
 - GROVE interface, support [UIFlow](http://flow.m5stack.com) and [Arduino](http://www.arduino.cc)
 - Two Lego installation holes

+## Include

+- 1x PIR unit
+- 1x GROVE Cable

+## Application

+- Human body induction lamp
+- security product
+- Automatic induction appliance settings

 ## Related Link